Cardiovascular Disease Fellowship

 Cardiovascular education at Hennepin Healthcare means practical, hands-on training to produce the best specialists in the field.
 From day one, our fellows experience the full spectrum of cardiovascular cases, including advanced heart failure and transplants at Abbott-Northwestern Hospital, and cardiothoracic surgery, peripheral arterial disease, and cardiovascular diagnostic and interventional procedures at Hennepin Healthcare.

 Individual attention and leadership.

 Our program offers unprecedented learning and leadership opportunities.
 Every day, we pair each fellow with a faculty member for all clinical activities.
-In addition, HCMC's role as a major public teaching hospital allows fellows to consult with patients and providers across the organization, and to act as a resource for residents, medical students, and subspecialty fellows.
+In addition, Hennepin Healthcare's role as a major public teaching hospital allows fellows to consult with patients and providers across the organization, and to act as a resource for residents, medical students, and subspecialty fellows.